 The rooms are in cleverly converted shipping containers and are very neat, both inside and out.
 There are four single rooms that share a bathroom, and two double / twin en-suite rooms.
 There’s room for an extra bed in two of the single rooms.
 All rooms have a TV and a kettle, as well as Wi-Fi.
 Guests have access to a hot tub, a sitting room and a dining room.

 Also a cottage, 500 m from the guesthouse.
 The cottage is 60m2 with 3 bedrooms (some with bunk beds), accommodating up to 6 people.
 Kitchen, TV, free Wi-Fi and BBQ facilities on the veranda.
 Guests can pick up the key at the guesthouse.

-Breakfast is not available from 01.10-01.04.
-Instead guests have access to a kitchen during that period.
+Breakfast is not available from 1 October to 1 May.
+Instead, guests have access to a kitchen during that period.